 #1.
 You should be glad always

-If stay-at-home moms are allowed to vent, step out for a minute and take a break without fear of judgement they would bounce back refreshed and perform better as mothers.
+If stay-at-home moms are allowed to vent, step out for a minute and take a break without fear of judgment, they would bounce back refreshed and perform better as mothers.
 Is that not what we all want?
-So do the above and anything else to rejuvenate every now and then.
-In fact, make it a routine, say weekly or monthly, so that you always have something to look forward to.
+So do the above and anything else to rejuvenate now and then.
+In fact, make it a routine, say weekly or monthly so that you always have something to look forward to.
 That alone is therapeutic for your mental health.

 #2.
 You should have the home organized and under control at all times

 It’s easy to wonder what a stay-at-home mom has been doing all day when you come to the house and almost trip from a toy laying fallow in a relatively scattered home.
-What you fail to understand is that children are so energetic that it’s quite hard to keep up.
+You fail to understand that children are so energetic that it’s quite hard to keep up.

-If a stay-at-home mom is expected to have the house in perfect state at all times, it’s easy to slip into depression after a while because of the pressure and stress of keeping up with the super heroine status.
-Such a mom feels she needs to have everything under control at all times; imagine having to keep the house clean at all times, keep the children fed and cleaned, homework done and food ready before the husband arrives from work as she puts the toys back in the room for the umpteenth time.
-After all, other women are doing it and she’s worried she could be tagged lazy.
+If a stay-at-home mom is expected to have the house in a perfect state at all times, it’s easy to slip into depression after a while because of the pressure and stress of keeping up with the superheroine status.
+Such a mom feels she needs to have everything under control at all times; imagine having to keep the house clean at all times, keep the children fed and cleaned, homework is done, and food ready before the husband arrives from work as she puts the toys back in the room for the umpteenth time.
+After all, other women are doing it, and she’s worried she could be tagged lazy.

 It’s time to snap out of time and realize that the stress and pressure may be causing you to feel depressed.
 Create a schedule and determine how much you can comfortably get done daily.
-I know it’s easier said, but make sure you include some “me time” into your schedule so you consciously take time out to rest or do something for yourself.
-This will go a long way in helping you relief any bottled up stress.
+I know it’s easier said but make sure you include some “me time” into your schedule, so you consciously take time to rest or do something for yourself.
+This will go a long way in helping you relieve any bottled-up stress.
 Keep in mind that self-care does a lot of good for our mental health.

 #3.
 You should stay attractive for your spouse

-While it’s definitely a good thing to stay in shape and remain attractive for your spouse, some people make it sound like this; “if you keep looking tattered without your hair or nails done and with that big belly, your partner would soon replace you with a younger and more attractive girl and you have yourself to blame for that.”
+While it’s definitely a good thing to stay in shape and remain attractive for your spouse, some people make it sound like this; “if you keep looking tattered without your hair or nails did, and with that big belly, your partner would soon replace you with a younger and more attractive girl, and you have yourself to blame for that.”

-Snap out of this mindset and think instead of staying attractive for yourself as the traditional mindset of doing it for your spouse is unnecessarily pressuring such that when you’re unable to get your personal grooming done, you feel inadequate and not beautiful enough.
+Snap out of this mindset and think instead of staying attractive for yourself as your spouse’s traditional mindset is unnecessarily pressuring.
+When you’re unable to get your personal grooming done, you feel inadequate and not beautiful enough.
 Again, put personal grooming into your schedule and watch how much better you feel when you find time to do some personal grooming instead of constantly grooming others and forgetting yourself.